The Tilled Field: Analysis

-The Tilled Field is dominated by muted tones of yellow and brown.
-The painting is divided into three areas by two horizontal lines, perhaps representing the sky, sea and earth.
-A diagonal line seems to put the top right corner of the painting in the dark of night, while the rest is in the light of day.
-The painting is littered with a confused mixture of forms outlined in black, many with aspects of humans, animals, and plants.
+The Tilled Field is dominated by muted tones of yellow and brown (khaki).
+The painting is divided into three areas by two horizontal lines.
+A diagonal line puts the top right corner of the painting in the dark of night, while the rest is in the light of day.
+The painting is littered with a confused mixture of forms, most of which with aspects of animals, and plants, with one in the bottom middle appearing seemingly as a mixture of both with a human.
 The various animal forms are derived from Catalan ceramics, including a lizard wearing a conical hat.
 A tree to the right of the centre has a large eye in its green crown and a human ear on its brown trunk.
-Hanging from the tree is a shape covered with more eyes, possibly a pinecone, or perhaps a leaf or a spider; at the base of the tree is a folded newspaper with the French word jour (day).
-Further right, in the background, is a human figure following a cattle-drawn plough, based on the Altamira cave paintings.
+Hanging from the tree is a shape covered with more eyes, possibly a pinecone, or perhaps a visual representation of the forbidden fruit, with both eyes and the ear on the tree representing the power that is acquiring knowledge; at the base of the tree is a folded newspaper with the French word jour (day).
+Further right, in the background, is a human figure following a cattle-drawn plough, possibly (although not really since ploughs weren’t around during Palaeolithic era and the person on the painting has a hat reassembling a matador’s one so at best this could be a faint homage if even that) based on the Altamira cave paintings.
 Also in the background, towards the centre, is a ramshackle house with a chimney, and further left a tree-like object bearing the flags of France, Spain and Catalonia.
-Another plant-like object to the left bears a further flag, possibly French, perhaps symbolizing the border between France (left) and Spain (right).
+Another plant-like object to the left bears a further, Italian flag.